-Lay Institute courses meet on Monday or Tuesday evenings during the fall, spring, and summer semesters.
+Lay Institute courses meet on Monday or Tuesday evenings during the fall and spring semesters.
 At times, Saturday seminars will be offered.

 Fall and Spring Semester Schedules

-Ten-week courses run for 1 hour per night.
-Six week courses run for 1.5 hours per night.
+Eight-week courses run for 1 hour per night.
+Six-week courses run for 1.5 hours per night.

 1st course: 6:45 to 7:45 p.m.
 15-minute break before the 2nd course: 7:45 to 8:00 p.m.
 2nd course: 8:00 to 9:00 p.m.
 6-week course: 6:45 to 8:15 p.m.

-During the spring semester, the Lay Institute will close the week of spring break.
+During the spring semester, the Lay Institute closes the week of spring break.

 - Where do Lay Institute classes meet?